 All members of the safeguarding team must complete Level 2 and 3 Safeguarding training provided by Safeguarding Children's Boards and keep fully appraised of changes to related legislation and updated guidance through regular Continuous Professional Development.
-This is updated every 2 years.

 All staff contribute to creating and maintaining the safeguarding culture at Activate Learning.
 Everyone who encounters children, adults at risk and their families have a role to play in sharing information to protect them from maltreatment.